-Hey, folks!
-It’s time for What’s Up Wednesday again!
 In case you’re new to WUW, it’s a blog hop created by my sister Jaime and me, intended to help writers keep in touch with one another.
 If you’d like to participate, please sign up on the linky below, and be sure to spread some writerly encouragement around to at least a few other people taking part.
-Because my sister is awesome, and she’s apparently a button factory, she made a lovely new autumn themed button for us.
-Please help yourself to it!
+Also, please remember to link back to our host blogs and/or use one of the WUW buttons.
+Thanks!

 What I’m Reading:

 For the time being, I’ve put aside City of Heavenly Fire in favour of Winterspell by Claire Legrand.
 Since it’s inspired by The Nutcracker, I’ve been saving it for the holiday season.
 Jaime’s going to read it too, and then we plan to have a special Christmas themed Skype session to discuss it.